 Instrumentation is key to keeping our system up and running 24/7 so we use tools like DataDog, LogRocket, CircleCI, Sentry, Sisense and Segment to keep an eye on our platform.

 These are just some of the tools we use to build and operate our Coaching, Mentoring, and L&D platform.
-Reach out if you’d like to know more, and check out our open positions if you’d like to join our team!
+Reach out if you’d like to know more, and head over to our engineering careers page to learn more about how to join the team!